JavohirBozorboyev/JavohirBozorboyev/README.md

 <div align="center">
  <h2> About Me </h2>
-<h3>I am a Frontend developer from Uzbekistan.</h3>
+  :telescope: I have 2 years experience at Boborahim Mashrab XM and UITC IT Academy.

- :telescope: I’m working as a Software Engineer and contributing to frontend  for building web applications.
+ :telescope: I’m working as a Frontend developer and contributing to frontend  for building web applications.

  :seedling: Exploring Technical Content Writing.
 </div>